tarantool/doc/doc/platform/connections_and_auth/credentials.rst

 To revoke a previously granted privilege, remove it from the configuration.

-For example, here is how to to grant privileges to a space and how to revoke one of the privileges:
+For example, here is how to grant privileges to a space and how to revoke one of the privileges:

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/credentials/revoke_one.yaml
     :language: yaml